terra-money/docs/docs/dev/spec-wasm.md

 #### Migration

-If a user is the contract's owner, and a contract is instantiated as migratable, they can submit a `MsgMigrateContract` to set its code ID to a new one.
+If a user is the contract's owner, and a contract is instantiated as migratable, they can issue a `MsgMigrateContract` to reset its code ID to a new one.
+The migration is be parameterized with a `MigrateMsg`, a JSON message.

 #### Transfer of Ownership

-The owner of the smart contract can assign a new owner to the contract with `MsgUpdateContractOwner`.
+The current owner of the smart contract can re-assign a new owner to the contract with `MsgUpdateContractOwner`.

 #### Query

 Contracts can define query functions, or read-only operations meant for data-retrieval.
-This allows contracts to expose rich, custom data endpoints with JSON responses instead of unformatted raw bytes from LevelDB.
-Because the blockchain state cannot be changed, the node can directly run the query without needing a transaction.
+This allows contracts to expose rich, custom data endpoints with JSON responses instead of raw bytes from the low-level key-value store.
+Because the blockchain state cannot be changed, the node can directly run the query without a transaction.

 Users can specify which query function alongside any arguments with a JSON `QueryMsg`.
 Even though there is no gas fee, the query function's execution is capped by gas determined by metered execution (which is not charged) as a form of spam-protection.